 The UK Apple website doesn't show prices until you sign in with a Uniday account.
 Visit the instructions from the Apple Student website (opens in new tab) for more information.

 Trade in your old Mac

-You can trade in Mac models from 2009 or newer, and depending on the make, model and condition of your device, you could earn up to $1500 off a MacBook Pro.
-US students can learn more at Apple's Trade-Up website.

-3

-The UK Apple website doesn't show prices until you sign in with a Uniday account.
-Visit the instructions from the Apple Student website (opens in new tab) for more information.

-Trade in your old Mac

-You can trade in Mac, HP, Lenovo and other computers, and depending on the make, model and condition of your device, you could earn up to $1,000 in credit.
-US students can learn more at the Apple GiveBack website.
+Mac, HP, Lenovo and other computers can be traded in.
+And depending on the make, model and condition of your device, you could earn up to $1,400 in credit.
+US students can find out more at the Apple GiveBack website (opens in new tab).